 Follow the race course as signposted.
 Every turn will be marshalled.
-Drinks station will be mid route.
+Drinks station will be approx 1.5km into the run route.
 Most of run is through good quality woodland/forest trails but be careful of your footing.
 Once you get to the tarmac road, turn left and you are on the home stretch.
 Keep the roundabout on your right and then you have an 80m sprint finish.

 All sections will be well marshalled so if you have any problems you can approach them, if you see an accident please report it to the next marshal you meet.
 There will be over 60 marshals on the course.

 Fruit and water available after finish line in central lawn area.
 Buffet lunch available to all competitors from 12:15.
 Please go early for two to avoid queues.

 SHOWERS and RESTROOMS

 10 individual shower cubicles are available at the campsite in Lough Key.
 Please note it is €2 to use these showers.
 Portaloos will be located beside transition zone.
 There are also toilet facilities in the main building and lake front.